 Even Amazon, whose financial might and technological innovation have disrupted sectors from books to electronics, seemed to have no ready solution for most of the past two decades to the problem of delivering temperature-controlled products to doorsteps.

 In the UK, the launch of Ocado in 2002 forced the incumbents into action.
 Because it had no stores of its own, Ocado went for a model built around automation from the start, building a large distribution centre north of London.
-The inadequacy of the off-the-shelf solutions available led it to develop its own systems and software to pick orders and plan delivery routes.
+The inadequacy of the off-the-shelf solutions available led it to develop its systems and software to pick orders and plan delivery routes.

 Mr Steiner points out that traditional supermarkets also tried automation initially but were deterred by the complexity of it, and reverted to picking customers’ orders in stores and then putting them on to trucks for distribution.
 That is the least efficient way of fulfilling orders.

 “You can polish the turd all day long, but store pick loses money,” says Steve Hornyak, chief commercial officer at Fabric, an Israeli start-up that develops in-store automation technology.
-He added that having to pick orders in a store that is also full of shoppers limits picking capacity to 100-200 orders a day.
+He added that having to pick up orders in a store that is also full of shoppers limits picking capacity to 100-200 orders a day.

 The market developed differently in the US, where grocers’ lack of enthusiasm for ecommerce led to the creation of Instacart in 2012.
 Its freelance shoppers pick customers’ orders and deliver to them, with the customer paying an annual subscription and a per-order fee.